 If an individual has been categorized as an employee, that’s to say there is an employment relationship.
 He must be compensated with the standard federal minimum wage, which currently is $8.46 per hour, and for the overtime pay, he must be paid 1.5x of his standard minimum salary if he worked for more than 40 hours per week.
 The act also has different provisions for individuals that are under 18 years; they have their standard overtime pay.

 When it comes to independent contractors most especially in the construction industry things can be entirely different.
 Sometimes employees want to be considered as independent contractors while they’re not and vice versa.
-In order to determined individuals ideal status he has to go through the independence test and these laws vary in different states, so you need to check your state laws for independent contractor eligibility.
+In order to determined an individuals status he has to go through the independence test and these laws vary in different states, so you need to check your state laws for independent contractor eligibility.